Our Services

 Always discuss any treatment changes or new symptoms with a healthcare professional.
 For anything that could be life-threatening or serious, speak to a doctor promptly.

 Sleep apnea in adults over 65 is treatable and manageable.
 With the right combination of therapies—ranging from CPAP and oral appliances to lifestyle changes and surgery—many seniors enjoy better sleep, improved health and a higher quality of life.
-If you suspect sleep apnea, don’t wait: start with a free, online symptom check for and then speak to your doctor about a formal evaluation.
+If you suspect sleep apnea, don't wait: use Ubie's free AI sleep disorder symptom checker to assess your symptoms and then speak to your doctor about a formal evaluation.

 (References)